lorenzopicoli/lomnia-plugins/owntracks-recorder/README.md

 | `--in_dir`  | Directory containing files created by the extractor. |
 | `--out_dir` | Directory where canonical output should be written.  |

----

-If you want, I can also add a folder structure section, a quickstart section, or generate a “Plugin YAML” example that fits your ingester.

 ## Getting started with your project

 ### 1. Clone the repo